mjlodge/sparklines-ps/README.md

+Sparklines-ps is a Photoshop script to draw Sparklines, written in JavaScript for PC and Mac Photoshop CS and newer.

 A sparkline is a small line graph designed to be used in-line within text to illustrate a time series; the concept was developed by data presentation guru [Edward Tufte](http://www.edwardtufte.com/).
 Here’s an